 Congratulations on making it to the final day of Meditation Month!
 How do you feel?
 Did you meet your goals?
 Did you find out your goals were different from what you might have thought?
 Perhaps the beginning of this month feels like a different year.
-Given the extraordinary circumstances we’re in—and the very real panic, fear, and physical and emotional suffering that is affecting people around the world—Tricycle is keeping all Meditation Month 2020 articles and resources free and accessible.
 If you’ve succeeded in the 31 day challenge, keep it going!
 And if you’ve faltered, start again from Day 1.
 After all, starting again is the essence of practice.

 In the middle of this month, shortly before directions encouraging social distancing were put in place in most of the US, Meditation Month teacher Sebene Selassie hosted a live meditation online and answered participants’ questions in an informal Q&A. We hope that her advice can provide a little extra guidance and serve as a touchstone as you carry the daily practice that you cultivated throughout the month into the rest of your life.